Alex Josey: Singapore

 In early 1950, he became Staff Officer (Emergency Information), for the Emergency Information Service in Malaya (Controller of Emergency Broadcasting).
 His job was to intensify propaganda against the terrorists and to the public, through his position as Chief News Editor of Radio Malaya.
 After Gurney, his main support, was assassinated in an ambush on 6 October 1951, his services were 'no longer required' and his contract was not renewed.

 Turning to freelancing for the Singapore Standard, he gained the permanent position of News Controller for Radio Singapore in 1951.
 It was while in this position he became friends with Lee Kuan Yew.
 According to Josey, it was because he put on the radio the strikers' arguments (strike in 1951) for the first time which infuriated the British colonial people, and amused Lee, which sparked their friendship.

-In July 1952, Josey along with De Goh Keng Swee and Kenny Byrne formed the short-lived Council of Join Action.
+In July 1952, Josey along with Dr Goh Keng Swee and Kenny Byrne formed the short-lived Council of Join Action.

 By 1954, he had become a full-time Journalist for the Singapore Standard.

 Singapore became part of Malaysia in 1963, and in 1965, Josey was served with a banishment order by the Malaysian Government for "interfering with the internal politics of Malaysia" and was told to leave Singapore by 19 July 1965.
 It was widely believed that the banishment was served because of his association with then Prime Minister of Singapore Lee Kuan Yew and his articles critical of the Malays and the Federal Government.
 He left Singapore on 20 July 'without undue fuss' and was credited as the first foreign correspondent to be expelled from either colonial Malaya or an independent democratic Malaysia.
 The expulsion was considered to be an attempt by extremists in the Alliance to slow down the Malaysian Malaysia movement, and an attack on the People's Action Party leaders.